 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Consistent with the response to Question 3 above, the two most difficult steps are 2.6 and 2.8 (i.e., adjusting the block nets to ensure they are secure and in the proper position).

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
-(Y/N)
+(NO)

 If yes, how far apart are the locations?